jage97/ABB-Modbus-project/README.md

 Projects idea was to create a ventilation system to control the pressure and airflow inside a pipe

-The ventilation fan is connected to a ABB frequency converter and the converter is controlled using Modbud protocol
+The ventilation fan is connected to a ABB frequency converter and the converter is controlled using Modbus protocol

 The system has two operating modes: